YisusJuarez/tacos/README.md

-# Taco Static Site Generator
+# Tacos Static Site Generator

-Taco is a simple Static Site Generator (SSG) that allows you to create static HTML pages from custom `.tc` files.
+Taco is a simple Static Site Generator (SSG) that allows you to create static HTML pages from custom `.taco` files.
 It supports dynamic compilation and live reloading during development, making it easy to build and preview your static sites.

 ## Features

-- **Dynamic Compilation**: Automatically compiles `.tc` files into HTML.
+- **Dynamic Compilation**: Automatically compiles `.taco` files into HTML.
 - **Live Reloading**: Uses BrowserSync to reload the browser when files change.
 - **SEO Optimization**: Supports metadata tags for better SEO.
 - **Custom Tags**: Easily define and use custom tags in your `.tc` files.